openbible-io/en_ult/README.md

 ### The ULT Contrasted with the UST

 The ULT seeks to represent the language **forms** of the original in a way that also makes sense in English and other Gateway Languages.
-The UST (unFoldingWord Simplified Text) seeks to represent the **plain meaning** of the original Bible text.
+The UST (unfoldingWord Simplified Text) seeks to represent the **plain meaning** of the original Bible text.
 This means that:

   * the ULT reflects better than the UST the grammatical structures of the biblical languages.
   * the ULT reflects better than the UST the parts of speech of the biblical languages.
 The ULT, for example, will seek to use nouns where the original uses nouns, adjectives where the original uses adjectives, and so forth.